jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 at the rate of one point or level per week.
 On the other hand, if the creator is slain, then any enchantments his life-force empowers continue to function without problem.

-68
-Alex Greene (order #3262370)                                                                              7
-         Seeking additional protection against the incessant disturbances of fortuitous heroes in his search for eternal youth, Prince Koura concludes he needs some new robes capable of stopping an unexpected sword blow or treacherous spell.
-Finding some exquisite black silk looted long ago from a travelling caravan, he orders his faithful slave Achmed to sew him the garment.
+> Seeking additional protection against the incessant disturbances of fortuitous heroes in his
+> search for eternal youth, Prince Koura concludes he needs some new robes capable of stopping
+> an unexpected sword blow or treacherous spell.
+Finding some exquisite black silk looted long
+> ago from a travelling caravan, he orders his faithful slave Achmed to sew him the garment.
-Once finished he performs the sacrificial rite necessary to enchant the robe.
-Koura weaves the enchantment, combining both Damage Resistance and Spell Resistance, along with giving the enchantment a very high Magnitude to defend against magical dispelling.
+> Once finished he performs the sacrificial rite necessary to enchant the robe.
+Koura weaves the
+> enchantment, combining both Damage Resistance and Spell Resistance, along with giving
+> the enchantment a very high Magnitude to defend against magical dispelling.

-As a Permanent Enchantment the robe costs the prince three Magic Points.
-Unable to use the lifespan of others to create the wondrous item, he sacrifices several years of his own life, costing him one point each of Characteristic STR, CON and CHA.
-Such aging is permanent, causing him to weaken and develop wrinkles around his eyes.
-The sorcerer however, considers the exchange well worth while as the robes provide near immunity the various dangers he continues to experience on his increasingly urgent quest.
+> As a Permanent Enchantment the robe costs the prince three Magic Points.
+Unable to use
+> the lifespan of others to create the wondrous item, he sacrifices several years of his own
+> life, costing him one point each of Characteristic STR, CON and CHA.
+Such aging is
+> permanent, causing him to weaken and develop wrinkles around his eyes.
+The sorcerer
+> however, considers the exchange well worth while as the robes provide near immunity the
+> various dangers he continues to experience on his increasingly urgent quest.

-Alternate Sacrificial Restrictions for Enchantments
+#### Alternate Sacrificial Restrictions for Enchantments

 To help prevent runaway manufacture of enchantments a number of suggestions are available.
 These options are intended for temporary enchantments but if applicable can also be applied to permanent enchantments too.
 * The sacrificial victim must remain alive, else the enchantment fades.
 * In addition to the sacrificial costs, each enchantment created reduces a specific Characteristic by one point.
 * In addition to the sacrificial costs, the sorcerer permanently loses a number of points from his Grimoire Skill equal to the spell cost of the enchantment.
 * As above but loses points from the Enchant skill instead.
 * The enchantment costs the sorcerer a number of Improvement Rolls equal to its spell cost.

-Psychic Shock
+#### Psychic Shock

 The destruction of a permanent enchantment has detrimental effect on the sorcerer who empowered it.
 Linked by their metaphysical bond, the pain and shock of the sundering can induce strange consequences.
 These are risks which any enchanter must